 I firmly believe she does this for the warm fuzzy feelings she gets from putting her name on other people’s posts.

-I know I share some of your unwritten, spiritual beliefs in the realms of SEO and online marketing because I think that just about everybody in both those worlds feels that way.
+I know I share some of your unwritten, spiritual beliefs in SEO and online marketing because I think that just about everybody in both those worlds feels that way.

 We all want to be recognized for our work.
-For the time and money that we spend and our impact on our clients.
+For the time and money we spend and our impact on our clients.

 Thank you for indulging me in this final installment of this fantastic series.

 3. These writing story sentence starters are short and to the point but still interesting enough to keep readers hooked.

-If you’re wondering how to start a blog post, you can learn from the pros.
-Think of the best blogs out there, and chances are you’ll find that they all have one thing in common: they’re all well-written.
+You can learn from the pros if you’re wondering how to start a blog post.
+Think of the best blogs out there; chances are you’ll find they all have one thing in common: they’re all well-written.